Traditional Plant-Based Cooking

 [some pudding bowls such as plastic ones may have a clip top lid so if its suitable for cooking use the lid instead of the parchment and foil]

-• Pour a few cups of water into the slow cooker and switch to the high setting, pop the lid on and it will preheat while you mix the pudding ingredients.
+• Pour a few cups of water into the slow cooker and switch the cooker to the high setting.

-• Give it all a good mix so its thoroughly combined.
+• Give it all a good mix so it's thoroughly combined.

 • Place the parchment circle over the top of the pudding basin [not directly on the pudding] and lay the kitchen foil over the paper.
 Scrunch the edges of the foil tightly under the rim of the pudding basin.